mleonard87/FormAlertExtension/README.md

-SecureFormExtension
+FormAlert Extension
 ===================

 Google Chrome extension that notifies the user when a form containing a password has been loaded using HTTP rather than HTTPS.

-Find the extension on the Google Chrome Web Store - [Secure Forms Extension](https://chrome.google.com/webstore/detail/secure-forms/kkldikhlioilljdpokfodabmeophmeci?hl=en-US)
+Find the extension on the Google Chrome Web Store - [FormAlert Extension](https://chrome.google.com/webstore/detail/secure-forms/kkldikhlioilljdpokfodabmeophmeci?hl=en-US)

 About
 =====